wereveal/framework/README.md

     1. create database and assign user to it.
 Tables will be made with install.php.
     2. Move to /src/config/install and modify/copy install_config.php.
 If you copy install_config.php be sure to specify it on the command line when you run install.php
     3. php install.php (alternative config file name)
+* Run compass compile in the public/assets directory to generate initial css files.
+Modify the scss files as needed and then recompile.

 ### Contribution guidelines ###